-- The same rules and procedures contained in the QEP Reference Guide regarding the issuance of IDRs apply to returns with Schedule UTP.
+- The same rules and procedures contained in IRM 184.108.40.206 (Information Document Request Process) regarding the issuance of IDRs apply to returns with Schedule UTP.
 The purpose of an IDR will be plainly stated identifying the issue, and the IDR will be appropriately focused to ensure that information requested and/or questions asked add value to the identification and resolution of an issue.

 - For issues that are disclosed on the Schedule UTP, the team may ask the taxpayer for information about the relevant facts affecting the tax treatment of the position and information about the identity of the tax issue.
 The team cannot ask the taxpayer to explain their rationale for determining that the issue was uncertain, or for information about the hazards of the position or an analysis of support for or against the tax position.

-- The team cannot ask the taxpayer why a Schedule UTP issue is uncertain, nor can the team ask the taxpayer for copies of workpapers used to prepare Schedule UTP, any Tax Accrual Workpapers, or for any documents privileged under the modified policy of restraint.
+- The team cannot ask the taxpayer why a Schedule UTP issue is uncertain, nor can the team ask the taxpayer for copies of workpapers used to prepare Schedule UTP, any Tax Accrual Workpapers, or for any documents privileged under the modified policy of restraint (Announcement 2010-76).

 - The fact that an issue disclosed on the Schedule UTP was present on a prior year audit is not sufficient to automatically roll over an issue from one year to the next.
 The examiner should review the issue in the current year, verify the facts, and determine whether the issue merits examination.

-- However, if during the planning or execution phase of QEP, a team thinks that an issue disclosed on the Schedule UTP should be addressed in a prior year that is under examination, the approval of the team manager is required before the issue is included in the audit plan or a discussion occurs with the taxpayer.
+- However, if during the planning or execution phase of the examination (IRM 4.46.3 and IRM 4.46.4) a team thinks that an issue disclosed on the Schedule UTP should be addressed in a prior year that is under examination, the approval of the team manager is required before the issue is included in the audit plan or a discussion occurs with the taxpayer.
 Further, if the team thinks that an issue disclosed on the Schedule UTP should be addressed in a prior year not under examination, the approval of the team manager is required to order a prior year return.
 The involvement of the territory manager will vary depending on the nature of the issues disclosed on the Schedule UTP, the relationship with the taxpayer, audit history, etc.